Mutulu Shakur: Personal life

 In 1975, he married Afeni Shakur, the mother of Tupac.
 They had a daughter, Sekyiwa.
 They divorced in 1982.

 In his later years Shakur developed several health issues including metastatic bone marrow cancer.
 He applied for release on compassionate grounds in 2020, but was denied by the then-90 year old judge Charles S. Haight Jr. who had originally sentenced him thirty years earlier.
 He was granted release on parole on compassionate grounds in December 2022.
 He died from the disease on July 7, 2023, at age 72, about eight months after being paroled.

 In popular culture

 Rapper Rick Ross raps and mentions Mutulu few times on his track titled "Santorini Greece", rapping, "Mutulu wife reside in Cuba, nigga."
-And further again, "Mutulu Shakur,I know your dreads touching the floor, nigga".
+And further again, "Mutulu Shakur, I know your dreads touching the floor, nigga".

+Rapper Nas mentions Mutulu on his record "Pistols On Your Album Cover" rapping, "I'm just happy Mutulu Shakur got free, may he rest in peace, he was a warrior all of his days."

+In 2017, Jamie Hector portrayed Mutulu Shakur in 2Pac's biopic, All Eyez on Me.

+The docudrama series The FBI Files season 3, episode 14 ("Under Fire") was episode based on the 1981 Brink's robbery and the manhunt for Shakur.